NHMDenmark/Mass-Digitizer/tests/Usability_test_procedure.md

 ☐ Enter higher taxon name (level family or order)
 ☐ Update the latest record
 ☐ Set the multi-specimen/multi-object radio buttons and check that their values are applied in the DB
+☐ Try copying a newer container-name into a previous records Container ID field to simulate correcting an error
 ☐ Try setting the radio button to 'single specimen object' for older records that have one of the multi- specimen or -object values set.
 ☐ Clear form - Update the latest record
 ☐ Clear form – Create new record